Weijie Su

 News

 - March 2025.
-We (with Qi Long and Inyoung Choi) will be offering a short course on large language models at ENAR 2025.
+We offered (with Qi Long and Inyoung Choi) a short course on large language models at ENAR 2025.

 - January 2025.
 Our third ranking experiment (with Buxin Su) was successfully conducted at ICML 2025.
 See more details in OpenRank.